precice/openfoam-adapter/README.md

 The following versions are known to be currently _incompatible_:

-* OpenFOAM 3.0.1 - openfoam.org (planed to support)
+* OpenFOAM 3.0.1 - openfoam.org (planned to support)
 * OpenFOAM 2.3.1 - openfoam.org (planned to support)

 ### Compatible OpenFOAM solvers